golang/proposal/design/go2draft-type-parameters.md

-This version of the design draft has many similarities to the one presented on July 31, 2019, but contracts have been removed and replaced by interface types, and the syntax has changed somewhat.
+This version of the design draft has many similarities to the one presented on July 31, 2019, but contracts have been removed and replaced by interface types, and the syntax has changed.

 There have been several proposals for adding type parameters, which can be found through the links above.